madelinegarrett/Lab-13-StatsSloths-/README.md

 * Question Answer: The actual difference in the average number of deaths per year from 1990 to 2016 is -1.79.
 This result and that of my permutation test lead to the conclusion that the number of deaths caused by burns per 100000 people is decreasing around the world.

+### Zandy's Section:
+* Question: Are deaths related to falls increasing over time and do they differ by country.
+* This question helps us to answer our main question by seeing if more or less people die due to falls over the years and if a certain country might have a higher mortality rate than other countries.
+* Map Code: